Skip navigation

 Hazard Control on Campus

 1. The University recognises its responsibilities for protecting non-employees, including children, from exposure to risks to their health and safety arising out of university activities.
 The University Work health and safety policy requires that all hazards on campus are to be eliminated or effectively controlled, as far as is reasonably practicable.
-Locations which are accessible to children on campus shall be made safe for children.

 Processes